MiaYun98/Game-Demo/Learning process.md

    - 7/24/2023 Matplotlib part 1 is done but it is a bit hard to understand the position of the elements
    - 7/27/2023 Matplotlib - scatter & hist2d
    - 7/28/2023 Matplotlib - violin & box --> seaborn
+   - 7/28/2023 Matplotlib - Categorical Plot --> setting up the data is a bit hard
 4. Game Idea Memo
    - Games that don't need language
    - 2D or 3D